 Reason Rules in a Harmonious Organization

-There are different possible organizations among the three parts of the soul.
-One of these organizations constitutes proper psychological functioning and hence rationality.
+There are different possible organizations among the parts of the soul.
+One organizations constitutes proper psychological functioning.
 When the parts are so organized, they are in "harmony."
-In this organization of the parts of the soul, reason rules, spirit is reason's ally, and appetite is held in line.
+Reason rules, spirit is reason's ally, and appetite is held in line.
 Since reason knows the good, a human being with a properly functioning soul acts for the sake of the good.

 - rationality is proper psychological functioning

 - proper psychological functioning is the harmonious organization of the three parts of the soul

 - a human being whose soul is in harmony acts for the sake of the good

 "It is appropriate that the reasoning part should rule, since it is really wise and exercises foresight on behalf of the whole soul, and for the spirited part to obey and be its ally."
 (Republic IV.441e4-6.)